-This data limitation is true for U.S., but imported inputs are directly measured in some countries (Austria (Egger et al.(2001)), and Germany (Geishecker (2002), for example) and in OECD Tables used by Hummels et al. (2001) and others.
+This data limitation is true for U.S., but imported inputs are separately measured in some cases (e.g. Germany (Geishecker (2002)), and OECD (Hummels et al. (2001))).

-Some studies use the share of purchased service as the outsourcing variable, although they do not distinguish international and domestic purchases.
-See Haskel (1999) for U.K. and Paul and Siegel (2001) for U.S., for example.
+The share of purchased service is also used as an outsourcing measure, though foreign and domestic purchases are not distinguished.
+For example, Haskel (1999), and Paul and Siegel (2001).

-available.
+Third, as excavated by Feenstra et al. (2000), under some special cases, such as U.S. offshore assembly programs, direct data of imported inputs, separated from domestic inputs, are available.
 Whether limited observations covered by these exceptional programs, however, can be a plausible representation of the whole national economy remains an issue.

 Finally, micro data for foreign outsourcing have so far been very few.
-All the previous studies cited above depend on industry-level data, but we must not neglect heterogeneity across firms in discussing foreign outsourcing because, as will be reported later, a large portion of firms are actually outsourcing none of their activities across national borders at all in the real world in spite of the growing opportunity for global transactions.
-As far as the author knows, Gorg and Hanley (2003), and Swenson (2000) are almost the sole contributions based on the foreign outsourcing data, explicitly distinguished from domestic outsourcing, at the micro level.
+As far as the author knows, Gorg and Hanley (2003), and Swenson (2000) are almost the sole contributions based on the foreign outsourcing data, distinguished from domestic outsourcing, at the micro level.
 In both cases, however, the number of observation is relatively limited (less than one thousand firms), and their data are not intended to be a representation of the whole economy.

 Before examining detailed firm-level data in the next section, a quick overview of the aggregate figures will be informative.
 Table 1 summarizes aggregate foreign outsourcing ratios of Japan, based on Input-Output Tables.
 The column (1) shows that the foreign outsourcing seems to have become less active in Japan.
 While we must be cautious in international comparison, Campa and Goldberg (1997) reported that the foreign outsourcing ratio has increased in many countries.
-Table 1 provides us with some useful information by disaggregating inputs.
-First, as shown in the column (2), the decrease of foreign outsourcing, observed from aggregate total inputs, is largely due to the sharp decline in the share of energy
+Table 1 reveals useful information by disaggregating inputs.
+First, as shown in the column (2), the decrease of foreign outsourcing, observed from aggregate total inputs, is largely due to the sharp decline in the share of energy and material, most of which are imported in the Japanese case.
+Second, the foreign outsourcing continues to rise if we concentrate on manufactured inputs, as the column (3) of Table 1 demonstrates.
+Hence, as in

-For example, Egger and Egger (2001) and Gorg (2000) used the inward/outward processing trade of EU.
-For Hong Kong, Hsieh and Woo (2000) use data of re-exports of goods imported from China after processed with intermediate inputs supplied by Hong Kong firms.
+Egger and Egger (2001) and Gorg (2000) used inward/outward processing trade data of EU.